My.EOU Portal Current Students Faculty/Staff

 The Counseling Center is staffed by mental health therapists that do not prescribe medication.
 We routinely refer students to the Student Health Center when they are interested in exploring medication options for their mental health concerns.

-The Student Health Center is staffed by a Family Nurse Practitioner (FNP) and a Psychiatric Mental Health Nurse Practitioner (PMHNP).
-Both providers are able to prescribe medications for many mental health concerns.
+The Student Health Center is staffed by Family Nurse Practitioners (FNPs).
+Providers are able to prescribe medications for many mental health concerns.
 The EOU Student Health Center does not perform evaluations or prescribe medications for ADD/ADHD.
 If your student has an existing prescription for ADD/ADHD medication, they will be encouraged to continue their treatment relationship with their own provider.
 For more information, you can contact the Student Health Center at 541-962-3524.

 We are located on the Northwest corner of campus, on 6th Street and L Avenue, across from the La Grande Police Department.
 We share a space with the Student Health Center (see “SHC” on the map below).